 Today nuclear energy is mostly used to generate electricity in a nuclear power plant.

-Almost all nuclear power plants in the world are using nuclear fission process to unlock the energy in the nuclei of an atom.
-A nuclear reactor is used to carry out nuclear fission process.
+Almost all nuclear power plants in the world are using the nuclear fission process to unlock the energy in the nuclei of an atom.
+A nuclear reactor is used to carry out the nuclear fission process.

 - In a nuclear reactor, nuclear fission of nuclear fuel such as Uranium or Thorium is carried out.
 This nuclear fission process generates heat energy.